 Collectively, our work centers on architecture’s physicality as an agent of cultural, environmental, and urban production.

 Thom Moran is an American architect, designer, and educator.
 He joined the University of Michigan’s Taubman College as the 2009 – 2010 Muschenheim Fellow where he is currently an assistant professor.
-Humor and lightheartedness are at the center of his practice, which involves solo projects and several ongoing collaborations that each explore particular issues.
+His practice involves solo projects and several ongoing collaborations that each explore particular issues.
 THING THING is a Detroit-based design collaborative that makes things with plastic, using novel fabrication methods to hijack post-consumer material ecologies.
 With Meredith Miller he works on an architectural scale, exploring media and environment as sources for multiple, simultaneous effects.
 Thom and Michael Savona collect designs that engage the relationship between people, interiors, and objects at Frontieriors.
 Thom holds a Master of Architecture from Yale and a BS in Architectural Studies from the University of Illinois Urbana-Champaign.
 His work has been exhibited at the Center for Architecture, Storefront for Art and Architecture, the Museum of Contemporary Art Chicago and the 2012 Venice Biennale.

 Ellie Abrons is an architectural designer, educator, and the principal of EADO.
 She is an Assistant Professor of Architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning, where she was the A. Alfred Taubman Fellow in 2009 – 2010.
 Her work focuses on materiality and form through material experimentation, advanced digital modeling and fabrication techniques, and explorations of formal allusion.
 EADO works across scales and mediums, most often in collaborative contexts.
 Ellie received her Masters of Architecture from the University of California Los Angeles where she graduated with distinction and received the AIA Certificate of Merit.
 She received her BA in art history and gender studies from New York University and has a certificate in graphic and digital design from Parsons School of Design.
 Ellie has received several fellowships including a residency fellowship at the Akademie Schloss Solitude in Stuttgart, Germany and her work has been exhibited at the 2012 Venice Biennale, Storefront for Art and Architecture, A+D Gallery, and the Architectural Association.